-Wetland Type Recommended AA Size Individual Vernal Pool There are no size limits Vernal Pool Systems Preferred size is <10 ha (about 300m x 300m; shape can vary); there is no minimum size so long as there are between 3 and 6 pools.
+Wetland Type Recommended AA Size Individual Vernal Pool There are no size limits vemai Pool Systems Preferred size is <10 ha (about 300m x 300m; shape can vary); there is no minimum size so long as there are at least 3 pools.
 If the system has between 3 and 6 pools, assess all of them.
 If there are more than 6 pools, select 6 that represent the range in size of pools present on the site.